Gettysburg National Military Park: Ecological challenges

 As the Gettysburg National Military Park increases in popularity it has run into ecological changes caused by this popularity and also natural causes.

 There are an estimated annual 2 million people visiting the park a year, and with this large influx of visitors concerns have arisen on its effects on the environment.
 Natural areas like wooded areas, thickets and wetlands, have been stressed by pollution caused by traffic, and the issue of invasive species threatening the ecology of the park.

+Vandalism at Gettysburg National Military Park is also a challenge to the integrity of the premises.
+The National Park Service released a statement on August 21, 2024, that spray paint and graffiti caused damage to the War Department Observation Tower and a large rock.
+The park staff were able to clean and revive both objects to their original condition.